MeechaPooch/java-version-switcher/README.md

 # java-version-switcher
-A Command line utility for managing Java installs on Mac and Linux
+A Command line utility for managing Java installs on Mac

 # Install Command: